pingcap/docs/tidb-cloud/csv-config-for-import-data.md

 ## Backslash Escape

 - Definition: whether to parse backslash inside fields as escape characters.
-If **Backslash escape** is enabled, the following sequences are recognized and converted:
+If **Backslash escape** is `True`, the following sequences are recognized and converted:

     | Sequence | Converted to             |
     |----------|--------------------------|